jvrana/Dirt/README.md

-# Dirt
+# DirtIO

-Query language for the TerrariumCAD project
+Query language for the TerrariumCAD project, a project for automating scientific research.